ROCm/rocm-install-on-windows/docs/reference/system-requirements.rst

 ⚠️: **Deprecated** - The current HIP SDK release has limited support for this hardware.
 Existing features and capabilities are maintained, but no new features or optimizations will be added.
 A future release will remove support.

 ❌: **Unsupported** - The current HIP SDK release does not support this hardware.
+Prebuilt HIP SDK libraries are not officially supported and might cause runtime errors.

 Component support
 ===============================================